ArikShifer/terraform-provider-ibm/website/docs/r/sm_secret.html.markdown

 	  * Constraints: The maximum length is `256` characters.
 The minimum length is `2` characters.
 The value must match regular expression `/^[A-Za-z0-9][A-Za-z0-9]*(?:_?-?\\.?[A-Za-z0-9]+)*$/`.
 	* `private_key` - (Optional, String) (Optional) The PEM encoded private key to associate with the certificate.
 	  * Constraints: The maximum length is `100000` characters.
 The minimum length is `50` characters.
 The value must match regular expression `/(.*?)/`.
+	* `rotation` - (Optional, List) Determines whether Secrets Manager rotates your secrets automatically.For public certificates, if `auto_rotate` is set to `true` the service reorders your certificate 31 daysbefore it expires.
+	Nested scheme for **rotation**:
+		* `auto_rotate` - (Optional, Boolean) Determines whether Secrets Manager rotates your public certificate automatically.Default is `false`.
+If `auto_rotate` is set to `true` the service reorders your certificate 31 days.
+If rotation fails the service will attempt to reorder your certificate on the next day, every day before expiration.
+		* `rotate_keys` - (Optional, Boolean) Determines whether Secrets Manager rotates the private key for your public certificate automatically.Default is `false`.
+If set to `true`, the service generates and stores a new private key for your rotated certificate.
+		  * Constraints: The default value is `false`.
 	* `secret_group_id` - (Optional, String) A v4 UUID identifier.
 	  * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}/`.
 	* `type` - (Optional, String) Secret type.
 Supported types are Imported Certificate, Public Certificate.